skip navigation

 1. Kick-offs and punts are utilized.

-2. To start the game, 3rd quarter and after each scoring possession, the ball will be kicked off from the 35 yard line.
+2. The ball will be kicked off from the 35 yard line to start the game, 3rd quarter and after each scoring possession.
 All kick-offs are live.

 4. Weight restriction to be a legal ball carrier, are listed in Article IX.